 At Sabi Sands, Africa’s big cats reign supreme.
 The reserve shares an unfenced border with the Kruger National Park, fostering an ecosystem that allows big game to thrive.
 Stylish, luxury lodges dot the reserve, ensuring that you can immerse yourself in the African wilderness in the most exclusive way possible.

-Must-Visit Areas in Sabi Sands Game Reserve
+Must-Visit Areas in Sabi Sand Game Reserve

 Ideal for first-time safari-goers, Sabi Sands supports the Big Five and is known for consistent sightings of these magnificent animals, especially leopards.
-These two areas can provide you with mesmerising views and wildlife sightings:
+These areas can provide you with mesmerising views and wildlife sightings:

 Sabie River: Big Game Viewing and Birding

-Running along the edge of Sabi Sands Game Reserve, the Sabie River is a must-visit for birders.
-During a birdwatching safari, fish eagles and kingfishers are common sightings here.
 Keep an eye out for waterbirds – especially migratory birds from the northern hemisphere.
 You’ll also spot hippos and crocodiles gliding in the water, while on the banks it’s not uncommon to see the Big Five.

 When’s the Best Time to Visit Sabi Sands Game Reserve?

 May to September is the best time to visit Sabi Sands – the minimal rainfall creates ideal game viewing conditions.
 Thin vegetation and fewer water sources make it easier to spot wildlife.
-October to April, while the wet season still offers travellers a memorable experience with many migratory bird species in the reserve as well as newborn animals.

 Wildlife Found in Sabi Sands Game Reserve